-Next time you visit Toulouse to see how they’re getting along with your custom-built Airbus, rent a car for the day and drive down the A61 or the A64 for a few miles.
+Next time you visit Toulouse to see how they’re getting along with your custom-built Airbus, you can pass the time by renting a car for the day.
+If you were to drive down the A61 or the A64 for a few miles, you would soon find yourself in the Comté Tolosan.

-Between 2006 and 2012 the French revised their system of wine classification.
-If this is news to you, please sit up and listen carefully because I shall not say it again.
-In a nutshell, the result was that wines previously classed simply as Vin de Pays (“country wines”) also had to show the rather more prosaic classification of Indication Géographique Protégée (IGP) on their labels.
-The rock-bottom category of Vin de Table (which hardly needs translation) has been changed to Vin de France.
-The top designation, which used to be Appellation d’Origine Contrôlée (AOC) is now being replaced by Appellation d’Origine Protégée (AOP).
-In 2012, the old middle classification of Vin Délimité de Qualité Supérieure (VDQS) was unceremoniously chucked out altogether.
+I don’t want to bore you comatose with technical stuff, but there’s something you need to know.
+Between 2006 and 2012 the French revised their traditional system of wine classification.
+If this is news to you, please sit up and listen carefully because I am not going to bother explaining it all again.
+In a nutshell, the result was that wines previously classed simply as Vin de Pays (“country wines”) had to show the rather more prosaic classification of Indication Géographique Protégée (IGP) on their labels.
+The rock-bottom category of Vin de Table (which hardly needs translation) was changed to Vin de France.
+The top designation, which used to be Appellation d’Origine Contrôlée (AOC) was replaced with Appellation d’Origine Protégée (AOP).
+In 2011, the rather useful classification of Vin Délimité de Qualité Supérieure (VDQS) which had been introduced in 1949 was given the old heave-ho and unceremoniously chucked out altogether.

-The aroma of this attractive, dark red wine is a bit shy at first.
+The vineyards of Domaine de Montplo lie to the west of Béziers, on stony, clay-based soil.
+They are planted on hillsides at 200 metres altitude and benefit from proximity to the rocky scrubland and its wild herb aromas.
+Mind you, the aroma of this attractive, dark red wine is a bit shy at first.
 But if you’d been stuck in a bottle for two years, hauled from France to Thailand then dumped in a storeroom for a couple of weeks, you’d probably feel a bit withdrawn too.
 Eventually, when the wine has had some air contact, you’ll pick up fruity aromas of blackberry, plum, blackcurrant and raspberry.
 It’s worth waiting for.

 By the way, both these wines come with a very welcome screw cap (or “Stelvin closure”, if you want to impress your friends).
 I’ve grappled with so many corks in my time that a screw cap comes as a great relief.
 Yes, I know it lacks a certain mystique and romance, but there again, so does an Airbus.